SonGorLick/GiveawayJoiner/README.md

   >npm install electron-builder
   >electron-builder -l --dir
 4. GiveawayJoiner build will be in sources subdirectory '/dist/linux-unpacked'
-5. Copy directory 'giveawayjoinerdata' from sources to app directory
-6. To run GiveawayJoiner open terminal in app directory enter and run this command './giveawayjoiner'
+5. To run GiveawayJoiner open terminal in app directory enter and run this command './giveawayjoiner'